 This year $2 of each ticket sale will go to support Positive Tomorrows and ReMerge Oklahoma!
 You can find out more about these two organizations on this year’s tour!

 The tour takes place rain or shine.
 Kids 7 and under attend free.
 There are no public restrooms at the tour locations.
-Shoes booties or removal of shoes may be required at some of the locations.
+Stay tuned for COVID precautions which will likely require masks and shoe booties at each location.
 There will be stairs and other obstacles to maneuver on the tour.

 Ticket Sales will open in early September.

 1123 Cumberland Drive, OKC